Research Snapshot

 The real question is whether this is the beginning of normalization or just a retracement inside a still-unstable range.
 If crude, distillates, and freight all remain sensitive to Gulf-related disruptions, airline investors cannot treat a 3.5% decline as a durable all-clear.

 What they can do is start to watch relative performance more carefully.
-If fuel falls and airlines still fail to outperform, the market may be telling you that demand, balance-sheet quality, or pricing discipline is the bigger issue.
+If fuel falls and airlines still fail to show stronger relative performance than, the market may be telling you that demand, balance-sheet quality, or pricing discipline is the bigger issue.
 If fuel falls and airlines respond immediately, that is cleaner evidence that cost pressure remains the dominant driver.

 Winners and losers